tillbiskup/evedata/docs/architecture.rst

     Most probably, once digging deeper into the SCML, this class will be moved to its own module and become a composition of a series of other classes, each reflecting the building blocks of a scan description (in SCML).

-Points to discuss further (without claiming to be complete):
+.. admonition:: Points to discuss further (without claiming to be complete)

     * Split data according to sections (standard, monitor, snapshot)?

       At least the HDF5 datasets in the "monitor" section are clearly distinct from the others, as they don't have PosCounts as reference axis.

     * SCML: How to represent the contents sensibly?
 What are the relevant abstractions/concepts?

-  Perhaps storing the "plain" XML in a variable is still a sensible idea.
+      Perhaps (additionally) storing the "plain" XML in a variable is still a sensible idea.